-Superherologist Travis Langley, author of the book Batman and Psychology: A Dark and Stormy Knight, is a psychology professor who teaches on crime, mental illness, social behavior, and media, not to mention a course titled "Batman," at Henderson State University.
+Travis Langley, author of the book Batman and Psychology: A Dark and Stormy Knight and editor of The Walking Dead Psychology: Psych of the Living Dead, is a psychology professor who teaches on crime, mental illness, social behavior, and media, including a course titled "Batman," at Henderson State University.
 He received his bachelor's degree from Hendrix College and his M.S. and Ph.D. in psychology from Tulane University.
-Travis has also been a child abuse investigator, courtroom expert, and undefeated champion on the Wheel of Fortune game show even though none of the puzzles they gave him were about psychology or superheroes.